g-leech/argmin-gravitas/about.md

 		<div class="accordion">
 			<h3>What's with all these accordions?</h3>
 			<div>
 				<a href="{{Hide}}">Information hiding</a> is a basic condition of good large software; these accordions are a prose analogue.
-The hope is that, by tucking away wires, I can write long things without triggering anyone's TL;DR reflex.
-Should be some effect from the induced voluntary engagement of clicking, too.
+The hope is that, by tucking away wires, I can write long things without triggering anyone's TL;DR reflex.<br><br>

+				It also sort of simulates a dialogue with the reader: I plant a question, and then they prompt for the response.
 			</div>
 		</div>
 	</div>